 Basis of Presentation

 Our unaudited condensed consolidated financial statements include the accounts of Ranger Oil and all of our subsidiaries as of the relevant dates.
 Intercompany balances and transactions have been eliminated.
-A substantial noncontrolling interest in our subsidiaries is provided for in our condensed consolidated statements of operations and comprehensive loss and our condensed consolidated balance sheets for the periods presented.
+A substantial noncontrolling interest in our subsidiaries is provided for in our condensed consolidated statements of operations and comprehensive income (loss) and our condensed consolidated balance sheets for the periods presented.
 Our condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”) and the rules and regulations of the Securities Exchange Commission (the “SEC”).
 Preparation of these statements involves the use of estimates and judgments where appropriate.
 In the opinion of management, all adjustments considered necessary for a fair presentation of our condensed consolidated financial statements have been included.
 Certain reclassifications have been made to prior period amounts to conform to the current period presentation.
 Such reclassifications did not have a material impact on prior period financial statements.
 Our condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes included in our Annual Report on Form 10-K for the year ended December 31, 2021.
 Operating results for the periods presented are not necessarily indicative of the results that may be expected for the full year.

 Significant Accounting Policies